chekkeradivyateja/chekkeradivyateja/README.md

 👋 Hi, I’m @chekkeradivyateja
 🔬 I’m passionate about VLSI design and verification
-📘 I’m currently learning and working on SystemVerilog and UVM methodologies
+📘 I’m currently learning and working on SystemVerilog and UVM methodology
 💡 I’m interested in collaborating on RTL design, functional verification, and chip-level simulation projects
 📫 How to reach me: chakkeradivyatejareddy@gmail.com
 😄 Pronouns: He/Him